-Over The Top Cornish Pasties is the culmination of a long held dream for myself, Mikaela Parry, my daughter Kelly and her partner Scot.
+Over The Top Cornish Pasties is the culmination of a long-held dream for myself, Mikaela Parry, my daughter Kelly.
 For several years kelly and I would talk about how we would love to create a business using our families traditional pasty recipe.

 Back to the Pasties!

 We all agreed we needed to stay true to the traditional pasty that my mother and her mother made, the pasty kelly and my other children all refer to as"the granny pasty".
-This pasty was, and still is, served us when we visit.
-It is like a loving hug, on a plate, from my 79 year old mother, Wendy Laybourn.
-She is now helped by my father, Eddie Laybourn, to still produce one of the best pasties in mid Cornwall!
+This pasty was and still is, served us when we visit.
+It is like a loving hug, on a plate, from my 82-year-old mother, Wendy Laybourn.
+She is now helped by my father, Eddie Laybourn, to still produce one of the best pasties in mid-Cornwall!

 Our pasties are entirely hand made.
-The pastry is made using the rubbing method which is then hand rolled.
-Sometimes hand rolling produces rounds that are not of even thickness, resulting in the odd pastry patch.
-We do not see these as imperfections, they are a sign that a pasty has been hand crafted and true to its roots.
-The ingredients are hand chopped, a job none of us enjoy and onion chopping is always shirked by Scot who has bought special goggles for the job !
-Next, the ingredients are layered, always potato first, then swede (turnip to the Cornish) then onion followed by best beef skirt and generous seasoning. we the gather up the pastry and crimp, proudly and defiantly over the top.
+The pastry is made using the rubbing method which is then hand-rolled.
+Sometimes hand-rolling produces rounds that are not of even thickness, resulting in the odd pastry patch.
+We do not see these as imperfections, they are a sign that a pasty has been handcrafted and true to its roots.
+The ingredients are chopped and then they are layered, always potato first, then swede (turnip to the Cornish) then onion followed by best beef skirt and generous seasoning. we the gather up the pastry and crimp, proudly and defiantly over the top.

 We believe our pasties are a joyous celebration of our Cornish heritage.
 The pastry is light and crisp, the ingredients fresh, Cornish and local so as not to create a large carbon footprint.